paulzuu/school_21_sberbank/README.md

-Completed projects in School 21, Sberbank.
+Completed projects in School 21 Sberbank